CARRIER STRIKE GROUP

 The Carrier Strike Group is a flexible naval force that can operate in confined waters or in the open ocean, during day and night, in all weather conditions.
 The principal role of the carrier and her air wing within the Carrier Strike Group is to provide the primary offensive firepower, while the other ships provide defense and support.
 These roles are not exclusive, however.
 Other ships in the strike group sometimes undertake offensive operations (launching cruise missiles, for instance) and the carrier's air wing contributes to the strike group's defense (through combat air patrols and airborne anti-submarine efforts).
 Thus, from a command and control perspective, Carrier Strike Groups are combat organized by mission rather than by platform.

-Carrier Strike Group EIGHT (CCSG8)
+Carrier Strike Group TEN (CCSG10)

-Carrier Air Wing SEVEN (CVW 7)
+Carrier Air Wing THREE (CVW 3)

-Destroyer Squadron TWO EIGHT (DESRON 28)
+Destroyer Squadron TWO SIX (DESRON 26)